ms2data/ms2-quick-start/README2.md

 # The Semantic Modeling Workflow

-Credible helps you create, govern, and use AI-ready semantic models of your business data—quickly and at scale.
+Credible helps you create, govern, and use semantic models of your business data — quickly and at scale.
 In this section, you’ll:

 1. Build a semantic model using the Credible AI Copilot
 2. Analyze data using Malloy notebooks